mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 1. 1-test-embeddings-openai.py

-This script demonstrates how to generate an embedding for a given text sentence using the OpenAI API.
+This script demonstrates how to generate an embedding for a sample text sentence using the OpenAI API.

 - Functionality: Generates an embedding for the text "Hello world".